In this guide

-Yes, water and phones are not the kind of winning couple deserving of a tabloid nickname and this causes problems when, for example, one drops their handset in the toilet.
+Yes, water and phones are not the kind of winning couple deserving of a tabloid nickname.
+This is a big problem when, for example, one drops their expensive smartphone in the toilet.

-You may say that you shouldn’t text while attending the porcelain throne, and you’d be right, but that’s not much help when a £500 handset is already doing its best submarine impression and trying to disappear round the u-bend.
+You may say that you shouldn’t text while attending the porcelain throne, and you’d be right, but that’s not much help when a £1000 gadget is already doing its best submarine impression and trying to disappear down the u-bend.

-By the way, while we’re referring mainly to phones here these tips apply to any electronic device so don’t panic if your iPod has gone for a swim.
+(By the way, while we’re referring mainly to phones here these tips apply to any electronic device so will also help if it's your iPad that's gone for a swim.)

 1. Remove it from the water as quickly as possible.

 Not that you’re going to just let your iPhone sit submerged for hours if you can help it, but the quicker you can get the device out of water the more chance you’ll have of getting it working.

 Gadgets are generally built to resist some moisture to prevent them breaking down from light rain or sweaty palms so a quick drop in the sink or toilet is not necessarily fatal; sending them through a washing machine is far deadlier.

 We know that water plus electricity equals bad times, so removing the battery is priority one.
 If you’ve got an iPhone or other device with a sealed battery switch it off straight away.
 Don’t plug it into the charger or try to use it in any way.

 Remove everything you can - cases, battery cover, memory card and any port or slot covers.
 The SIM card should come out as well, dry it off with a paper towel and put it somewhere safe.